open-cognition/ai-mri/README.md

 Our aim in contribution is one of methodology: we empower the community with methods and scaffolds that drive the study of scaffolded cognition and model behavior.

-We are inspired by the vision of community cartographers: providing maps (probe taxonomy) and navigation tools (cognitive scaffolds) while empowering researchers to explore and publish findings.
+We are inspired by the vision of community cartographers: providing maps (probe taxonomy) and navigation tools (scaffolds) while empowering researchers to explore and publish findings.

 **Questions Over Conclusions**: Our outputs emphasizes research questions and systematic tools for investigation rather than predetermined conclusions.